 Of course, the Portfolio room is configurable based on the KPIs relevant to your organization.
 And a Portfolio manager can drill into any or all of the items listed above in further detail either by a specific PI or multiple PIs.
 Simply update the Program Increments you'd like to focus on and the Portfolio Room will update the data specific to those timeboxes.
 While Jira Align will suggest reports under the Track section of the navigation menu, again, you can simply ask Jira Align to provide the report you need under the full Reports section.

 Jira Align makes it simple to understand the health of one or many Portfolios in your organization.
 Best Practice is to start with one, iterate until you get it right, then expand across other Portfolios when ready.
-Praecipio Consulting's deep expertise with agile-at-scale frameworks as well as intimate knowledge of Jira Align can provide you the needed support when you're ready to take your teams to the next level: contact us and see if Jira Align is a good fit for your organization.
+Praecipio's deep expertise with agile-at-scale frameworks as well as intimate knowledge of Jira Align can provide you the needed support when you're ready to take your teams to the next level: check out our comprehensive whitepaper, The Connected Enterprise: Close the Gap Between Business Strategy & Execution for a deep dive into how the tool can help you transform your organization or contact us and see if Jira Align is a good fit for your organization.